eg-be/ybforum/doc/README.md

 - only one user is required (but with full access)
 - do not create the initial admin account

-Important: Check that the collation is set to `utf8mb4` (note: Probably only relevant for the new database??)
+Important: Check that the default collation is set to `utf8mb4` (note: Probably only relevant for the new database??)

 Restore the original database from a dump:
 ```